 - The Scenes pane contains thumbnail views of scenes in a project.

 - The Document pane displays document properties and export options.

 - The Properties pane displays element properties and provides lists, text fields, and other controls to adjust and fine-tune element properties.

 - The Elements pane displays all elements included in a project.
 It allows viewing, changing the selection, locking, and toggling the visibility state of elements.

 - The Resources pane displays all resources in a project.
-It also holds any symbols you have created or imported, allowing you to edit symbols.
+It also holds all the symbols you have created or imported into your project and allows you to edit symbols.